Papers relating to the service of Stewart Murray Hansen, 1915 - 1917 - Part 9

 schrapnel shell which was fired

-and burst over our heard against
+and burst over our heads against

 a steep cliff sending down showers